1. It’s your wedding video… not a Hollywood Film set!

 4. But I can’t hear what they’re saying!

 A tell-tale difference between professional and amateur video production is the quality of the sound.
 Wireless microphones capture crystal clear sound during the ceremony and speeches.
 These microphones are small enough to slip in the Groom’s pocket during the ceremony and speeches.
+We will never listen to anything that was recorded before or after the vows, there is simply no time for that.
+All we need is perfect audio of your vows so you can hear then in your films.

 5. One camera or Two?

 The most noticeable problem with using one camera to film a wedding is the ‘Zoom Effect’.
 The human eye is not capable of zooming and so when we watch a video where the cameraman is constantly zooming in and out and panning around the room it can feel quite sickening.
 Using two cameras negates this issue as you can switch between cameras.
+Besides, we would want to see both the bride walking down the aisle and groom’s reaction when he sees her for the first time.
+At least two cameras are a must at our weddings.

 6. My Friend Has Offered to Film Our Wedding